Krasnaya Polyana, Sochi, Krasnodar Krai: Etymology

 The name "Krasnaya Polyana" (lit.
 Red Glade) was given by the Greek settlers in 1878 because of the thick overgrowth of fern, the leaves of which had a reddish-brown color in fall.
-Walter Richmond, a historian of the Circassian genocide, notes that Krasnaya Polyana was named after the last stand by the Abkhaz Akhchipsou tribe, of whom many died there in 1864.
+Walter Richmond, a historian of the Circassian genocide, notes that Krasnaya Polyana was named after the last stand by the Abkhaz Akhchipsou tribe, of whom many were killed there in 1864.

 History

 Although the vicinity is rich in prehistoric dolmens and contains ruins of about twenty medieval forts, the settlement first appears in recorded history in 1835, when a Russian spy, Baron Fyodor Tornau, visited the Sadz Abkhazian village of Artquaj in the guise of a Circassian mountaineer.
 Having spent several days in the village, he recorded his observations in a journal.

 By the 1860s, the village was known as Kbaade and became populated with the Akhchipsou branch of the Sadz.
 In 1864, the area was the scene, significant in Circassian history, of the last battles of the Russian–Circassian War.
-The area was conquered by four main Russian armies and the end of the prolonged Caucasian War declared (on June 2, 1864).
-The area became a part of the Russian Empire and those residents who did not swear allegiance to the Empire were removed to the Ottoman Empire.
-The abandoned aul was replaced with the new settlement of Krasnaya Polyana in 1869.

-On June 19, 1899, Krasnaya Polyana was visited by an official commission under Nikolay Abaza, with a view to transforming it into Tsarskaya Polyana, Nicholas II's hunting ground in the Western Caucasus.
+The village was the site of a massacre, where Russian forces slaughtered the disarmed Circassians, and their families, as they attempted to retreat.
+The hill the village was located on has since been known as Krasnaya Polyana or Red Hill, due to the blood split there.
+The abandoned aul was replaced with the new settlement of Krasnaya Polyana in 1869.On June 19, 1899, Krasnaya Polyana was visited by an official commission under Nikolay Abaza, with a view to transforming it into Tsarskaya Polyana, Nicholas II's hunting ground in the Western Caucasus.
 A royal hunting lodge was erected in 1901, followed by the chalets of Counts Sheremetev and Bobrinsky, among other nobles and high-placed dignitaries.
 Although it was never visited by the Tsar, the village was renamed Romanovsk (Романовск), after the ruling imperial dynasty.

 Following the October Revolution of 1917, the retreat reverted to its former name and status and gradually dwindled into obscurity.
 The proximity to Sochi, the "summer capital" of Russia, eventually revived its fortunes in the last quarter of the 20th century, when it achieved a modicum of popularity across the former Soviet Union, despite limited hotel capabilities and installations, and difficulty of access through narrow mountain passes.